-In closing, one of the prime design considerations for the development of extrusion technologies for processing of energetic formulations is safety.
-All the features mentioned in this presentation lend themselves to the safe application and operation of extrusion equipment for these types of applications.
-However, as indicated the geometry and the operating conditions need to be selected for a given energetic formulation, the initial characterization of which is essential for the mathematical modeling of the process to understand the thermo-mechanical history that the energetic material will be exposed to during the processing stage.
+III.
+Conclusions: The prime design consideration for the development of extrusion technologies for processing of energetic formulations is safety.
+All the features mentioned in this manuscript lend themselves to the safe application and operation of extrusion equipment for these types of applications.
+However, as indicated, the geometry and the operating conditions need to be selected for a given energetic formulation.
+The initial characterizations of rheological and thermal properties are essential for the mathematical modeling of the process to understand the thermo-mechanical history that the energetic material will be exposed to during the processing stage.